Mobile Suit Gundam SEED C.E. 73: Stargazer: Overview

 Taking place immediately following the Break the World incident, Stargazer stars Selene McGriff, a 28-year-old female Coordinator and a researcher of the "Stargazer Project" for the Deep Space Survey and Development Organization (DSSD).
-The DSSD's project develops the GSX-401FW Stargazer mobile suit for the purpose of space exploration.
-It also features Sven Cal Bayang, a 20-year-old male Natural who is a member of the Phantom Pain special forces and pilots the GAT-X105E Strike Noir.
+The DSSD's project develops the GSX-401FW Stargazer Gundam for the purpose of space exploration.
+It also features Sven Cal Bayang, a 20-year-old male Natural who is a member of the Phantom Pain special forces and pilots the GAT-X105E Strike Noir Gundam.
 However, conflict arises when Phantom Pain plans to steal the research data relating to the Stargazer from the DSSD.